ztzeng/data-science-interview-questions-and-answers/README.md

 ![alt text](images/histogram-vs-boxplot.png)

 ## 16. How would you find an anomaly in a distribution?
-1. Define anomalies:
+#### Define anomalies

-       1.Point anomalies: A single instance of data is anomalous if it's too far off from the rest.
+   1) Point anomalies: A single instance of data is anomalous if it's too far off from the rest.
 Business use case: Detecting credit card fraud based on "amount spent."

-       2.Contextual anomalies: The abnormality is context specific.
+   2) Contextual anomalies: The abnormality is context specific.
 This type of anomaly is common in time-series data.
 Business use case: Spending $100 on food every day during the holiday season is normal, but may be odd otherwise.

-       3.Collective anomalies: A set of data instances collectively helps in detecting anomalies.
+   3) Collective anomalies: A set of data instances collectively helps in detecting anomalies.
 Business use case: Someone is trying to copy data form a remote machine to a local host unexpectedly, an anomaly that would be flagged as a potential cyber attack.

-2. Methods
+#### Methods

-#### Statistical methods
+1. Statistical methods
 Statistically based anomaly detection uses this knowledge to discover outliers.
 A dataset can be standardized by taking the z-score of each point.

 A z-score is a measure of how many standard deviations a data point is away from the mean of the data.
 Any data-point that has a z-score higher than 3 is an outlier, and likely to be an anomaly.
 As the z-score increases above 3, points become more obviously anomalous.
 A z-score is calculated using the following equation.
 A box-plot is perfect for this application.

 ![alt text](images/metrical-methods.png)

-#### Clustering-based anomaly detection
+2. Clustering-based anomaly detection

 Using this approach to anomaly detection, a point is classified as an anomaly if its omission from the group significantly improves the prototype, then the point is classified as an anomaly.